recfab/repo42/acloud.guru/kubernetes-fundamentals/README.md

   - kube-scheduler
   - kube-controller-manager
   - kube-cloud-controller
-- Role is to sched workloads in form of pods and handle all events.
+- Role is to schedule workloads in form of pods and handle all events.
 - phys or virtual
 - on-prem or cloud
 - eats its own dogfood - the components above are run in pods